 Keeping your portfolio less volatile matters in ensuring the money doesn’t run out.
 To have sustainable income is not a high-return thing.
 The higher your return expectations, the higher the volatility.

 You can mitigate large drawdowns in the earlier years of retirement, where no income comes in by deliberately reducing the equity allocation in your portfolio for the first X years of your retirement.

 You can then after X years systematically scale up the equity portion to ensure your assets grow to keep up with inflation.

 The reason you need to scale up again in retirement is that if your retirement is longer as you start younger than 65, you may need more returns to ensure the portfolio last longer.

 My concern here is how long the drawdown will last.
 A secular bear will have numerous ups and downs.
 Adverting the first 5 years might mean you adverted a bull run in a secular bear only to be ready to scale into the bear leg of a secular bear.

 This solution is to shift to products or allocations that have lower volatility.

 By reducing the risk profile, it is a more safety-first approach.
 You are ensuring that you have a high degree of how much $ you can get and how long it lasts.

 - Bond ETFs or Funds

-One approach to prevent the principal to be withdrawn that creates the sequence of return risk problem is to focus on income producing assets.
+Another popular approach to prevent the principal to be withdrawn that creates the sequence of return risk problems is to focus on income-producing assets.
 These would include

 - Property Rentals